Tamalckb531/mern-blog/README.md

     2. hash password: hashing password using bcrypt.hashSync(p,s);
     3. data modelling: to create a data according to model
     4. data saving: saving data inside database using .save();
+       _1 and 4 has next function which sends the response in global catch middleware also 1 use errorHandler function which can create error_

 <hr/>